 At milepost 198 on the Iditarod National Historic Trail there was once an old trapper’s cabin where travelers and hunters would stop and stay.
 In the 1990s, Carl and Kirsten Dixon, an adventure enthusiast and an award-winning chef, came across this breathtaking place at the edge of a sparkling lake, nestled in the embrace of soaring mountains, and decided to transform it into an all-inclusive wilderness lodge that would offer an authentic Alaska backcountry experience.

-Getting to this 15-acre gem is part of the enchantment: you fly by floatplane or skiplane over enormous stretches of forests and remote lakes, looking out at ice-glazed peaks and spotting wildlife from high above.
-If you visit in the summer, soak up the long days exploring glacial pools, rafting, fly fishing wild rivers, scrambling a rugged ridgeline, or taking walks amid the wildflowers.
+Getting to this 15-acre gem is part of the enchantment: you fly by floatplane or skiplane over enormous stretches of forests and remote lakes, looking out at the ice-glazed peaks of Mt.
+Denali and Mt.
+Susitna and spotting wildlife from high above.
+If you visit in the summer, soak up the long days exploring glacial pools, white-water rafting, fly fishing wild rivers, scrambling a rugged ridgeline, or taking walks amid the wildflowers.
 In the winter, experience the northern lights after a day of dog-mushing, heli-skiing, snowshoeing, or cross-country skiing.
 Over the decades, Carl and Kirsten have fine-tuned the Winterlake experience, moving from more typical fishing and bear-viewing excursions to creating a comprehensive and meaningful immersion in the Alaskan backcountry, fueled by adventure—focused on both the grand and the miniscule, and couched in the comforts of home.

 When the Dixons purchased Winterlake, the lodge was operating as a hunting camp—one of many in Alaska.
 They took a financial risk by ceasing all hunting, and instead made a commitment to fostering sustainable adventure.
 In doing so, they became pioneers in their own right, offering an Alaska wilderness experience that has nothing to do with hunting.
 During the two decades since, bears, moose, beavers, wolves, loons, swans, and river otters have returned to the area in remarkable numbers.